 Course Fee (Per Year): £6950 (this includes a kit)

-The Higher National Certificate Performing Arts (Technical Arts) Level 4 is a full-time course delivered at our Kingsway Campus which focuses on the development of skills in Media Makeup.
+The Higher National Certificate Performing Arts (Makeup Artistry in the Creative Industries) Level 4 is a full-time course delivered at our Kingsway Campus which focuses on the development of skills in Media Makeup.

 The HNC Performing Arts (Technical Arts) (Level 4) provides a specialist and nationally recognised qualification that follows a programme of study which covers the key knowledge, understanding, practical skills and competences to work effectively within Performing Arts and Media Makeup.
 The programme is employment focused, responds to local, regional and national needs and will prepare you for future success in both work and life.